List of whale vocalizations: Blue whale (Balaenoptera musculus)

 At least seven blue whale song types have been shifting linearly downward in tonal frequency over time, though at different rates.

 The Eastern North Pacific blue whale tonal frequency is 31% lower than it was in the early 1960s.
 The frequency of pygmy blue whales in the Antarctic has steadily decreased at a rate of a few tenths of hertz per year since 2002.
 One hypothesis is that as blue whale populations recover from whaling, this is increasing sexual selection pressure (i.e., lower frequency indicates larger body size).

 Fin whale (Balaenoptera physalus)

 Like other whales, the male fin whale has been observed to make long, loud, low-frequency sounds.
 Most sounds are frequency-modulated (FM) down-swept infrasonic pulses from 16 to 40 hertz frequency (the range of sounds that most humans can hear falls between 20 hertz and 20 kilohertz).
 Each sound lasts between one and two seconds, and various combinations of sounds occur in patterned sequences lasting 7 to 15 minutes each.
 These sequences are then repeated in bouts lasting up to many days.

+Bowhead whale (Balaena mysticetus)

+Bowhead whales are highly vocal and use low frequency (<1000 Hz) sounds to communicate while travelling, feeding, and socialising.
+Intense calls for communication and navigation are produced especially during migration season.
+During breeding season, bowheads make long, complex, variable songs for mating calls.
+Many tens of distinct songs are sung by a population in a single season.
+From 2010 through to 2014, near Greenland, 184 distinct songs were recorded from a population of around 300 animals.